susankorgen/cygnet-software/README.md

-# Retrospective
+# 2024 Retrospective

-I created this learning portfolio for Python in 2020.
-In 2024, looking back on 3 years at Project Ronin as a Staff Integrations Engineer and acting Principal Data Engineer in Data Science, I can proudly say I became fluent in both Python and Kotlin languages while contributing back-end code on data integration and data engineering teams.
+Looking back on 3 years at Project Ronin as a Staff Integrations Engineer and acting Principal Data Engineer in Data Science, I can proudly say I became fluent in both Python and Kotlin languages while contributing back-end code on data integration and data engineering teams.